Kellisimon/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing the owner to vincent and the group owner to staff at once changes the owner and the group owner of _hello changes the owner of the file hello to betty only if it is owned by the user guillaume
+changing the owner to vincent and the group owner to staff at once changes the owner and the group owner of _hello changes the owner of the file hello to betty only if it is owned by the user guillaume plays the StarWars IV episode in the terminal